tilly111/adaptive_symmetry_breaking/readme.md

 make install
 ```

-This should install these to components on newmajorana.
+This should install these two components on newmajorana.

 ### Notes regarding the implementation
 Message types
 - 10 initial message - send by kilogrid
+- 21 message from other robot (local broadcasting...)
 - 22 message from kilogrid - sends position and option the robot is on
 - 23 message from kilogrid - handles global communication
-- 21 message from other robot (local broadcasting...)
+- 24 message from kilogrid - handles inter robot communication in the adaptive case.

 ## Work with the cluster

+### Data transfer

 To coppy working directory to cluster do:

 ```